Lough Neagh Fisherman’s Co-Operative Society

 What They Do

-Live, processed and smoked Lough Neagh Eels, Lough Neagh freshwater fish including, Pollan, Dollaghan and Perch.
+Live, processed and smoked Lough Neagh eels, Lough Neagh freshwater fish including, pollan, dollaghan and perch.
+Food Tours (pre-booking required).

 Where To Buy